for Volvo 240

 M A I N S

-Back in 2010 I drove a late model BMW E60 M5 on a cross-country road-trip and I fell in love with the "Komfort Blinker" feature.
+Back in 2010 I drove a late model BMW E60 M5 on a cross-country road-trip.
+This is when I first discovered the "Komfort Blinker" feature that BMW had added.

 This feature allows you to momentarily tap the turn signal lever left or right and you get three successive flashes from your blinkers.

-This makes lane changes a bit nicer (assuming you use your blinkers).
+This makes signaling for lane changes a bit nicer.

 Here's a cheesy video for you, but it demonstrates this perfectly.

-If you think I'm just lazy, you can continue to pull and hold the lever when changing lanes or passing.
-However, in my opinion, once you try this you'll agree it's a nice feature.
+If you think I'm just lazy, you can continue to pull and hold the lever when changing lanes or passing or maybe never use your blinkers.
+In my opinion, once you try this you'll agree it's a nice feature.

-I liked this feature enough that in 2010 I decided to figure out how to make this work for my 240.
+I liked this feature enough that in 2010 I decided to figure out how to make this work in my 240.

 I did some research and discovered Volkswagen and Audi also began adding this feature to their cars beginning about 2006.